 For the most part, a child’s first experience with reading will be story time with their parents or something similar.
 By making story time a staple of your daily schedule, reading and storytelling can quickly become a very important part of your child’s life.
 However, parents can take it a step further, too.

-of their child’s everyday world.
+Make Reading a Part of Your Lives When story time has its own time and place, children find meaning for stories and reading in their lives.
+There are so many ways in which parents can make reading a part stor of their child’s everyday world.
 Have books around, of all kinds.
 Give your kids a little library of their own, but even magazines and coffee table books around the house can pique their interest – one day, they’ll be able to read those things, too.
 Kids also learn from example, so if you read often yourself, children will develop an interest in reading, too.
 But overall, if shared story time is something that you do every night before bed, or in any part of the day, they become habits and the comfort they provide can help to ensure that your child is always interested in books, reading and learning.

-Reading aloud is one thing, but it can play a huge role when it comes to active listening.
+Encourage Kids to Listen and Form Opinions Reading aloud is one thing, but it can play a huge role when it comes to active listening.
 Active listening during story time can help build vital reading comprehension skills that kids will utilize once they can read more independently.
 Ask your kids questions about the story.
 Request an overview after every book or chapter.
 Have them tell you about their favorite characters and why.

-In addition to asking kids questions about what you’re reading, asking them to share their thoughts and feelings can help them develop communication skills that can carry across verbal and written forms.
+Read Aloud – and Think Aloud, Too In addition to asking kids questions about what you’re reading, asking them to share their thoughts and feelings can help them develop communication skills that can carry across verbal and written forms.
 Ask them to connect the book to their own life experience, to other books you’ve shared together, and even ask them to connect what they are reading to universal concepts like love, friendship, family, etc. Stories made personally for children can help with this process as they are submerged into the story themselves helping them connect with characters in the story.

-As kids get older and begin to learn, they will surely be able to identify some of the words you’re reading – even if the book you’re sharing is a bit more advanced for them.
+Have Kids Read Along As kids get older and begin to learn, they will surely be able to identify some of the words you’re reading – even if the book you’re sharing is a bit more advanced for them.
 If kids are encouraged to read along, even if they are still listening, different parts of their brain are being activated and utilized.
 Kids will have a better idea of the relationship between how words look and how they sound, and they may also develop a deeper understanding of how language flows and how stories develop as well.